(scroll down for frequently asked questions!)

 A high level of written and spoken English proficiency is required since most scientific activities are conducted in English,

 You will develop your research project while working in a world competitive, interdisciplinary and highly collaborative environment.

 The PhD program in Quantitative Biology provides opportunities for professional training and acquisition of highly transferable skills.
 This is complemented by a wide range of activities (retreats, symposia, student life).

 The position is fully funded.
 Salary and benefits are internationally highly competitive.
-Funding for consumables, computing, and to attend international conferences is widely available.
+Additional funding for consumables, computing, and to attend international conferences is available.

-Prof. Christophe Dessimoz, Head of the UNIL Doctoral Program in Quantitative Biology program
+Prof. Christophe Dessimoz, Director of the UNIL Doctoral Program in Quantitative Biology program

 Please, send your full application in Word or PDF through the form linked below.